conal/paper-2021-language-derivatives/To do.md

     Do forward, reverse, and mixed modes have anything to say?
     Is there something *linear* about derivatives?
     The right meaning for linearity seems clear from the function/free semimodule.
-*   Generalize from lists.
-    Other types have their own deltas.
 *   Other forms of convolution.
     I think generalized convolution is intrinsically amenable to memoization / dynamic programming.
     What about incremental evaluation?